josledp/goprompt/README.md

   goprompt options.
 You can change it dinamically (so you can play with it until you find the right options for you in the console before setting it up)

+* There is also a configuration file at ~/.config/goprompt/goprompt.json when you may specify your customTemplate, and the different options a plugin may offer.
+Currently the only way to tune the plugin options is using this config file.

 ## Plugins

 * aws: shows your current assumed role (red if expired, yellow if < 10minuts to